Does My Cleaning Product Have PFAS?

 How to check if a product you already own might contain PFAS

 You don’t need a lab to start.
-Pull the bottle, find the ingredient list or safety data sheet, and scan for this language:
+Pull the bottle, find the ingredient list or safety data sheet, and scan for this language — the same label-reading skill that helps you catch quats in disinfectant sprays or hidden fragrance chemicals anywhere else under your sink:

 A few practical notes on doing this check yourself: